This Employee Handbook applies to all regular employees in positions not restricted to BSC members.

 Regular full-time and regular part-time employees whose participation in the uniformed services or other military duty is mandatory will be granted time off without pay, unless they are eligible for pay under the terms of the BSC’s collective bargaining agreement EA Contract Section 13].
 Regular full-time and part time employees required to be gone for more than 30 days may request to substitute accrued vacation for any unpaid portion of the military leave.

-An employee whose service is completed in 30 or fewer days will continue receiving health benefits on the same terms as he or she received prior to commencing military leave.
+An employee whose service is completed in 30 or fewer days will continue receiving health benefits on the same terms as they received prior to commencing military leave.
 For service beyond 30 days, the employee has the ability to continue health benefits pursuant to applicable federal and state law.
 Upon an employee’s return to work, the BSC will count the time spent on active duty as time worked (1) for determining eligibility for FMLA or CFRA leave, and (2) for retirement plan eligibility, vesting, and benefit accrual.

 13.J.
 Workers’ Compensation Disability Leave of Absence